-He graduated B.A.(Hons) at the University of Malta in 2002; as part of his undergraduate studies he studied at the University of Exeter as an Erasmus exchange student.
+He graduated B.A.(Hons) at the University of Malta in 2002; as part of his undergraduate studies he spent a semester at the University of Exeter as an Erasmus exchange student.
 During 2003-2004 he was engaged as a Principal Officer at the Office of the Prime Minister of Malta.
 In 2004 he was awarded a Commonwealth(Cambridge) Scholarship in order to read for an M.Phil. in early modern history at the University of Cambridge; he wrote a dissertation about childhood history in early modern Malta.
 In 2005, he was awarded further scholarships from the Arts and Humanities Research Council of Great Britain, the Cambridge Commonwealth Trust and the Janatha Stubbs Foundation (Malta) in order to be able to pursue his studies at a doctoral level.
 His Ph.D. dealt with nobility, faith and masculinity in the Order of Malta in the seventeenth century.
-His Ph.D. supervisor was Dr Mary Laven of Jesus College.
+His Ph.D. supervisor was Prof Mary Laven of Jesus College.
 His college in Cambridge was Peterhouse.

-His first book is entitled 'Nobility, Faith and Masculinity: The Hospitaller Knights of Malta, c.1580-c.1700' (London and New York: Continuum, 2011).
-Together with Dr Simon Phillips of the University of Cyprus he has also co-edited 'Islands and Military Orders, c.1291-c.1798' (Farnham: Ashgate, 2013).
+His first book was 'Nobility, Faith and Masculinity: The Hospitaller Knights of Malta, c.1580-c.1700' (London and New York: Continuum, 2011).
+Together with Dr Simon Phillips of the University of Cyprus he has co-edited 'Islands and Military Orders, c.1291-c.1798' (Farnham: Ashgate, 2013).
 He is also the author of several papers in journals and edited books.
 At present he is Vice-President ex-officio of the Malta University Historical Society (MUHS) and he was a Committee member of the Malta Historical Society (MHS) between 2011 and 2015.

 Emanuel Buttigieg is happy to supervise dissertations dealing with early modern themes in general, and the Order of St John in particular.

-He also makes regular appearances on radio and TV programmes as an expert guest speaker on a variety of historical themes and current affairs.
+He makes regular appearances on radio and TV programmes as an expert guest speaker on a variety of historical themes and current affairs.